|

 -

-of the elements tisis "vengeance" and phone
+of the elements tisis "retribution" and phone

-two others: Megaera "grudging," and Alecto
+two others: Megaera "grudge," and Alecto

 "unceasing."